caninereason/wink/README.md

 - Wink

-- Commission on Sales: Wink likely earns revenue by taking a commission on each piece of art sold through the platform, providing a steady income stream as artists sell their work.
+- Commission on Sales: Wink earns revenue by taking a commission on each piece of art sold through the platform, providing a steady income stream as artists sell their work.

 - Artist Subscription Fees: The platform may charge artists a subscription or listing fee to showcase their work, ensuring a consistent revenue regardless of sales.